HSarfaraz/githubRepo-learning/README.md

 They're for Eclipse version 2019-03.
 They will probably vary for older versions of Eclipse but hopefully not too much.

-Keep in mind I actually don't know very much about Eclipse and I had to spend quite a bit of time going through this process myself to make sure I could give you instructions that would work.

-Because you're on holiday tomorrow and I'm getting cataract surgery Thursday, we'll talk Friday if you have any questions.

 I expect you to read all of the instructions below, and read them carefully.
 You may skip to them now and read the rest of this later.